Point Lookout: a free weekly publication of Chaco Canyon Consulting

 • If you're presenting using a presentation system you've never used before, don't practice beforehand.
 There's no software you can't get the hang of in a couple minutes, except maybe Angry Birds.

 Finally, take advantage of the miserable communications environment in virtual meetings to manipulate the group into making a truly horrible decision, the folly of which won't become clear until after the point of no return.
-First in this series Go to top Top Next issue: Cognitive Biases and Influence: I Next Issue
+How to Waste Time in Meetings First issue in this series Go to top Top Next issue: Cognitive Biases and Influence: I Next Issue

 101 Tips for Effective MeetingsDo you spend your days scurrying from meeting to meeting?
 Do you ever wonder if all these meetings are really necessary?
 (They aren't) Or whether there isn't some better way to get this work done?
 (There is) Read 101 Tips for Effective Meetings to learn how to make meetings much more productive and less stressful — and a lot more rare.
 Order Now!